 You may need a 6 x 6-foot space to do it and occasionally a resistance band and a pair of dumbbells or a sandbag.

 The program is structured over 8 weeks, 22 minutes per day, with 6 different workouts, 3 of which are for cardio and 3 for resistance.
 The workouts are shown on 2 DVDs, one for the cardio and the other one for the resistance moves.
 Here is a quick breakdown.

-Cardio 2 – This is a 3 rounds of 7 exercises similar to Cardio 1 but even harder.
-The moves include jumps, planks, burpees, sprints, crawls and mountain climbers.
+This is 3 rounds of 7 exercises similar to Cardio 1 but even harder.
+The moves include jumps, planks, burpees, sprints, crawls, and mountain climbers.
 Though indeed.

-Resistance 1 – again 3 rounds.
-This time 5 compound movements including push ups, pull ups, squats, presses and abs.
+Again 3 rounds.
+This time 5 compound movements including push-ups, pull-ups, squats, presses, and abs.
 The strength exercises are performed in a circuit training fashion, jumping back to back from one exercise to the other to accomplish the same workout volume in less time and boost metabolic rate.

-Resistance 2 – The usual 3 rounds for 5 exercises format in circuit pattern, only different to give a partial break to the muscles you used in resistance 1 by focusing on other muscle groups.
+The usual 3 rounds for 5 exercises format in the circuit pattern, only different to give a partial break to the muscles you used in resistance 1 by focusing on other muscle groups.

-Resistance 3 – Again 3 rounds of 5 exercises even harder than the previous ones.
-The plyometric and resistance moves are mixed together with energy-sapping mountain squats, balance rows, scissor slappers push ups, split lounges.
+Again 3 rounds of 5 exercises even harder than the previous ones.
+The plyometric and resistance moves are mixed together with energy-sapping mountain squats, balance rows, scissor slappers push-ups, split lunges.

 What About Warm Up And Core?

 As you have seen above, the workouts can be quite a challenge right from the start.
 So Tony Horton decided to give 3 more workouts to complete the package, 1 for the warmup and 2 specifically for the core section.